Ever-present Majorana bound state in a generic one-dimensional superconductor with odd number of Fermi surfaces: General low-energy Hamiltonian for one Fermi surface sec:H

 As we show below, in order for the gapped superconducting state to be induced in such system, the superconducting pairing field has to overcome the effect of the Fermi-point mismatch.
 Therefore, considering the low-energy model, we assume the mismatch small compared to the nonlinearity scale of the band $\Ec_e(k)$, i.e., that, at the very least, $|k_+-k_-|\ll k_\pm$.
-Under this approximation, the energy and momentum of the crossing points can be found as \beq \eps_0=-\f{v_+v_-}{v_++v_-}(k_+-k_-),\spc k_0=\f{v_+k_++v_-k_-}{v_++v_-}. \lbl{eq:e0} \eeq from the linearized electron spectrum $\Ec_e(k)\approx \pm v_\pm (k\mp k_\pm)=\pm v_\pm(k\mp k_0)\pm\eps_0$ around the Fermi or crossing points.
-To the leading order, the velocities $v_\pm=\pm\pd_k\Ec_e(\pm k_\pm)\approx \pm\pd_k\Ec_e(\pm k_0)>0$ at the Fermi points $\pm k_\pm$ and at the crossing points $\pm k_0$ are equal.
+Under this approximation, the energy and momentum of the crossing points can be found as \beq \eps_0=-\f{v_+v_-}{v_++v_-}(k_+-k_-),\spc k_0=\f{v_+k_++v_-k_-}{v_++v_-}. \lbl{eq:e0} \eeq from the linearized electron spectrum